Statistically Optimal Generative Modeling with Maximum Deviation from the Empirical Distribution: Precision of Left-Inverse-Penalized ERM

-In this section, we present the first main result, which focuses on measuring the accuracy of a generator using the integral probability metric (IPM) based on a set of test functions $\mathcal{F}$.
-The IPM ${\sf d}_{\mathcal{F}}$ between two probabilities $P$ and $Q$ on $([0,1]^D,\mathscr{B}([0,1]^D))$ is defined as follows
+In this section, we assess the precision of a generator satisfying (\ref{LIPERMe}) for ${\sf d} = {\sf d}_{\mathcal{F}}$, the integral probability metric (IPM) based on a set of test functions $\mathcal{F}$.
+We introduce two parameters $\sigma^*$ and $L^*$, that quantify the ``manifold assumption''.
+More precisely, we say that $P^*$ satisfies assumption \textsf{A}$(L^*,\sigma^*)$ if

-We mention two well-known IPMs: the total variation distance, which corresponds to $\mathcal{F}$ being the set of all functions bounded by one, and the Wasserstein-$1$ distance, which corresponds to $\mathcal{F}$ being the set of all $1$-Lipschitz-continuous functions.
+This assumption accommodates both well-specified and mis-specified scenarios.
+The former corresponds to \textsf{A}$(L^*,0)$, where $P^*$ is the push-forward of $\mathcal U_d$ by an $L^*$-Lipschitz-continuous function.
+The latter corresponds to the case \textsf{A}$(L^*,\sigma^*)$ with $\sigma^*>0$, the parameter $\sigma^*$ indicating the degree of the departure from a well-specified setting.